mikiw/ReactWeb3/README.md

 later block height will be updated based on corresponding timestamp.

 Button `Get balances and transactions` will get transaction data for given constraints like `Ethereum Address`, `Start block` and `End block`.
 Based on that data balances of Eth and tokens will be calculated.
+For balances calculation I used `BN` from `web3-utils`.

 ## Example usage